joshbonnick/pokemon-api/README.md

 ## Importing Pokemon

-Queue must either be set to `sync` or you must run the job the command queues with `artisan queue:work`
+Queue must either be set to `sync` or run the jobs that are queued with `artisan queue:work`

 ```bash
 ./vendor/bin/sail artisan pokemon:import